 To everybody else, it surely seemed like a sure-fire success.
-And yet to me, the fact that “Dawn of the Planet of the Apes” is the best blockbuster to be released this summer by a considerable margin took me entirely by surprise.
-For starters, I wasn’t a big fan of “Rise of the Apes” (I’m going to omit the second “of the” from the title for the sake of my sanity), which despite a great Andy Serkis motion-capture performance was nowhere near as good as everybody made it out to be; the human characters were uninteresting, and it’s socio-political allegories were intensely simplified from those explored in the original movies in the franchise.
+And yet to me, the fact that Dawn of the Planet of the Apes is the best blockbuster to be released this summer by a considerable margin took me entirely by surprise.
+For starters, I wasn’t a big fan of Rise of the Apes (I’m going to omit the second “of the” from the title for the sake of my sanity), which despite a great Andy Serkis motion-capture performance was nowhere near as good as everybody made it out to be; the human characters were uninteresting, and its socio-political allegories were intensely simplified from those explored in the original movies in the franchise.

-To make it worse, the sequel was to be directed by Matt Reeves, whose previous two films (“Cloverfield” and the exceptionally awful American remake of Let the Right One In “Let Me In”) didn’t inspire any confidence that this sequel was to be any better, especially considering the unnecessary special effects in his “Let Me In” proved that he wasn’t the best pair of hands to entrust with such a special effects laden blockbuster.
+To make it worse, the sequel was to be directed by Matt Reeves, whose previous two films (Cloverfield and the exceptionally awful American remake of Let the Right One In) didn’t inspire any confidence that this sequel was to be any better, especially considering the unnecessary special effects in his Let Me In proved that he wasn’t the best pair of hands to entrust with a franchise reliant upon them.
 What is such a pleasant surprise is that not only is the film great, it is a significant leap forward in every way possible for both director and franchise.

 Set “Ten Winters” after the events of rise, humanity appears to be extinct, and Caesar is now the leader of a vast ape community in a long abandoned forest.
 Literally within ten seconds of remarking to his son that he hasn’t seen a single human for the past couple of years, a human by the name of Malcolm (yes, humanity’s saviour is called Malcolm) and his family are spotted and ordered to leave, never to return.
-One of Malcolm’s fellow travellers shoots a young ape out of panic; the apes respond by traveling down to the human colony and declare that as long as they are segregated from each other, war will never break out.
+One of Malcolm’s fellow travellers shoots a young ape out of panic; the apes respond by travelling down to the human colony and declare that as long as they are segregated from each other, war will never break out.
 However, as the electricity generator for nearby San Francisco is located within the forest and they have only a fortnight of power left, they must disobey ape orders and return, kicking off a chain reaction of events that it’s not a spoiler to say don’t end diplomatically.

-If all of the above hasn’t made it clear enough, I will say it again; “Dawn of the Planet of the Apes” is the best blockbuster this summer, not only exceeding the film it follows, but even the original franchise it’s been designed to reboot.
+If all of the above hasn’t made it clear enough, I will say it again: Dawn of the Planet of the Apes is the best blockbuster this summer, not only exceeding the film that preceded it, but even the original franchise it’s been designed to reboot.
 It is an astonishing achievement technologically, and manages to “go darker” whilst still being the most enjoyable franchise picture of the year.